BoldizsarP/rest-full/readme.md

 the current implementation of response type **can not** distuingish between supported and not supported response types.

 Defintions like:

 ![Alt Text](./documentation/images/ResponseShapeExample1.jpg)

 with content:

 ![Alt Text](./documentation/images/ResponseShapeExample2.jpg)

 will translate to:

 ![Alt Text](./documentation/images/ResponseShapeExample3.jpg)

-Axios by default decodes json response, but any other expected response must be decoded by the programmer
+**Axios decodes json response by default**, but any other expected response **must be decoded by the programmer**

-I am currently working on a standardized approach, to enable response parsing, but for now, be aware of this limitation
+_I am currently working on a standardized approach, to enable response parsing, but for now, be aware of this limitation_

 # QueryPool.query and Context